jacksonhyde/InkyBot/README.md

 #### Internals

 The bot parses a JSON export of an Ink story.
 It was developed using an export of [The Intercept](https://www.inklestudios.com/ink/theintercept/) so it may fall over if the structure of your story deviates too much from that.
-Unfortuntaely it doesn't parse tags at the moment.
+Unfortunately it doesn't parse tags at the moment.

 There are two main services: